clover/codelab-remote-pay-cloud/README.md

 ![](/public/assets/images/POSLandingScreen.png)

 **Note:** These query parameters are required for device pairing, and some are generated when the app is launched for that session.
 If you do not complete this tutorial in one browser session, you will need to re-launch the CodeLab: Remote Pay Cloud application from your test merchant's Clover dashboard to resume your progress.
 If you stopped webpack-dev-server, you will also need to navigate to this project's root directory in your command line, and re-execute `npm run build`.

-Open the project's `public` directory in your favorite text editor.
-We will first be editing `index.js`.
+Open the project's `public` directory in your favorite text editor and open `index.js`.

 ## Getting Started